icedwater/CondMDI/data_loaders/custom/README.md

 ## Using the trained custom model for inference

-Currently, we only work with conditional synthesis.
-Add the rig to `sample/conditional_synthesis.py`.
+Currently, we only use conditional synthesis.
+Add `myrig` to `sample/conditional_synthesis.py`.

-Make sure to update `args.dataset` to check for `myrig`.
-We can retain `model.data_rep` as `hml_vec`, since this just reshapes the input without further manipulation.
+Make sure that `args.dataset` checks for `myrig`.
+We can keep `hml_vec` for `model.data_rep` as this just reshapes the input without further manipulation.

 ```bash
 python -m sample.conditional_synthesis --dataset="myrig" ...